Apo-Temazepam; Dom-Temazepam; PHL-Temazepam; PMS-Temazepam; Restoril; Temazepam-15; Temazepam-30; Teva-Temazepam

 - Upset stomach.

-- Take with or without food.
+- Give this drug with or without food.

 - Use this drug only for short periods of time (7 to 10 days).

-- Many times this drug is taken on an as needed basis.
-Do not take more often than every 24 hours unless told to do so by your doctor.
+- Many times this drug is given on an as needed basis.
+Do not give to your child more often than told by the doctor.